 If you think a loved one may be suffering from Percocet addiction, watch for these signs:

 Aside from the detrimental health effects, Percocet addiction can leave a person’s life in shambles.
 Don’t wait until an overdose to seek help.
 Percocet overdose is potentially fatal, but it is almost guaranteed that permanent liver, kidney, or brain damage could be sustained.
 If you or a loved one are unable to restrict Percocet use to the recommended amount, seek professional help from a treatment center offering Percocet rehab.

 Because Percocet is an oxycodone-based medication, treatment will have similar elements to other oxycodone recovery plans.
 As always, the plan given to you or your loved one will be personalized by our expert staff and begin with inpatient treatment.
 Inpatient treatment provides clients with 24-hour care at a live-in facility.
 After the detoxification process is complete, days will consist of professional counseling and the opportunity to use other services, such as:

 After the completion of inpatient drug rehab, clients have the option to continue in intensive outpatient drug rehab that involves several hours of treatment per day for several days each week.
 Intensive outpatient treatment allows individuals to start transitioning back to life outside of rehab while staying on track for long-term recovery.

 If you or a loved one are addicted to Percocet, you can find your first step toward sobriety with us.
-Our treatment center admission staff are available 24/7 to take your call.
+Our treatment center admission staff in Corona, CA are available 24/7 to take your call.
 Reach out today to start the path toward full recovery.